Is it Possible?

 There is a plethora of activities to do in Buenos Aires.
 You can always find something to do very easily and public transportation makes every destination accessible.
 Want to explore nature?
 Rosedal de Palermo is breathtaking and like no other park I have been to.
 La Reserva Ecologica is also a beautiful place by Puerto Madero where you can hike and get away from the city.
 Do you enjoy museums?
 Museo Nacional de Arte Decorativo costs 25 pesos to get in.
 This was the home of a prestigious Argentine family and is the most elegant mansion in BA.
 Museo de Bellas Artes offers three floors of pristine art for free.
 MALBA is a Latin American museum that is very close by to the previous two and costs 60 pesos with your student ID.
 They even have a Frida Kahlo piece!

 Each neighborhood also offers their very own cultural center that has beautiful art pieces.
 If it’s soccer season, I definitely recommend attending a game!
 I will never forget experiencing the Argentina versus Haiti friendly at Bombonera stadium.
 American soccer does not compare to what I witnessed and felt.
 Puerto Madero offers numerous restaurants, Kirschner cultural center, la casa rosada, plaza de Mayo, and beautiful views of the city.
 Recoleta Cemetery is a must!
 I know it sounds kind of creepy but I promise you that you will learn so much about Argentine history while also left in awe by the glamorous mausoleums.
 These are only a few suggestions.
 There is so much more.
 Do not be afraid to go out.
 Find a friend and enjoy BA!

-Kelly Rivas is a psychology major at the University of Texas at Austin and studied abroad with IFSA on the Multicultural Psychology and Advanced Language and Culture programs in Buenos Aires, Argentina in the summer of 2018.
+Kelly Rivas is a psychology major at the University of Texas at Austin and studied abroad on the IFSA Summer in Buenos Aires program in 2018.